AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 The latter applies only to non-void boxes.
 In theory, the \e nulled-state of a box is undefined if no value is boxed.

-If a box is \e nulled is evaluated using built-in box-function \alib{boxing;Box::IsNotNull} which is invoked by methods \alib{boxing;Box::IsNull} and negated \alib{boxing;Box::IsNotNull}.
+Whether a box is \e nulled or not is evaluated using built-in box-function \alib{boxing;FIsNotNull}, which is invoked on the box with methods \alib{boxing;Box::IsNull} and \alib{boxing;Box::IsNotNull}.

-Because \alib_boxing_nl is tolerant in respect to calling box-functions on \e void boxes, calling \b FIsNotNull on a \e void box returns the default value of \c bool, which is \c false.
+\alib_boxing_nl is tolerant in respect to calling box-functions on \e void boxes.
+Calling \b FIsNotNull on a \e void box returns the default value of the type \c bool, which is
+\c false.
-This way, boxes that do not contain a value report to be \e nulled, which is appropriate behavior with most use cases.
+This way, boxes that do not contain a value appear to be \e nulled, which is appropriate behavior with most use cases.

 Default implementations of \b FIsNotNull for fundamental types return \c true, as such types